hezil/search_matches/README.md

-$ grep_click
+$ search_matches

-  grep_click is a simple python application that search and display pattern matches in file/s or stdout
+  search_matches is a python application that search and display pattern matches in file/s or stdout

 Usage: